 Pathway Homes manages this program under a contract with Prince William County and serves 8 individuals.
 The program is funded through the Prince William County CSB Health Planning Region 2 Partnership Planning Region and serves individuals from Prince William, Fairfax, Arlington, Loudoun counties and the city of Alexandria.
 This program provides 24-hour supportive mental health care, personal care services, and skill development training.
-The staffing pattern includes a live-in Recovery Coach.

 Support Services Only

 Pathway Homes also provides Mental Health Skill Building Services to individuals living in their own homes or with family.
 This level of services is on the less intensive end of Pathway Homes’ services spectrum.
 Individuals receive targeted skill building services an average of one to two times per week.

 This program has the ability to serve individuals who need housing and services as well as those who are already housed.
 Medicaid can be billed for these services or individuals, who are able, can self-pay at the current Medicaid rate for these services.

 We realize that we may not be able to help everyone seeking housing and/or supportive services, but there are others in the community who may be able to help:

 - 211 Virginia

 - Northern Virginia Regional Commission Quick Guide Online

 - Fairfax County Coordinated Services Planning